-Hart Mountain National Antelope Refuge is 25 mi. e. off SR 140.
+Hart Mountain National Antelope Refuge is 25 mi. n. off SR 140 at 38782 Hart Mountain Rd.
 The 275,000-acre refuge protects bighorn sheep, bobcats, golden eagles, mule deer, pronghorn antelopes, sage grouse, pygmy rabbits and other native wildlife.
 The natural focus of the refuge is Hart Mountain, a volcanic ridge that offers a range of habitats.

 Canyons shelter natural and hot springs.
 Roads, often impassable November through April, are graded and minimally maintained throughout the tourist season.